 27. Write fearlessly.

-If NanoWriMo taught me anything, it was to not be
+If NanoWriMo taught me anything, it was to not be afraid to try.

 —Kait Heacock, Brooklyn, N.Y.